-\Exception to the GRE requirement: applicants who have already obtained a masters or law degree from a regionally accredited institution are exempt from the GRE.

-5. The Test of English as a Foreign Language (TOEFL) is required of all students having academic studies from a country where English is not the native language.

-A minimum TOEFL score of 79 (ibt TOEFL) or 550 (paper-based) or 213 (computer-based) or 7.0 IELTS is required.

-For Ph.D. in International Business Administration applicants, a minimum TOEFL score of 100 (ibt TOEFL) or 600 (paper-based) or 250 (computer-based) is required for consideration for admission to the doctoral program; however, an applicant who has received a graduate degree from an Association to Advance Collegiate Schools of Business (AACSB) accredited U.S. institution within two years of the date of application may be exempt from this requirement.

-TOEFL score must be sent directly from the Educational Testing Service (ETS) and dated within two (2) years of enrollment.

-Admissions Status
+ADMISSION DECISIONS

+PROVISIONAL ADMISSION

-- Provisional admission may be granted to students who have not submitted all documents or test scores for admission.
+Provisional Admission may be granted to students who have not submitted all documents or test scores for admission.
 Such students will be allowed to attend for one semester (i.e., enroll in up to 6 graduate semester credit hours and earn a 3.0 or better overall graduate grade point average).
 Provisional admission is not available for all degree programs and is not available for international students.
+Students should check with the chair of the department/division delivering the program to determine provisional admission availability.

+PROBATIONARY ADMISSION

-Students should check with the chair of the department/division delivering the program to determine provisional admission availability. - Probationary admission may be granted to students who have submitted all documents for admission but do not meet all requirements for full admission.
+Probationary Admission may be granted to students who have submitted all documents for admission but do not meet all requirements for full admission.
 Students who have a low overall grade point average or low GRE/GMAT scores, or who have not met departmental requirements or lack appropriate background for the chosen master's program may be granted probationary admission.
-Probationary status will be changed to full admission upon completion of 12 semester credit hours with a 3.0 or better overall graduate grade point average and upon completion of any additional requirements. - Full Admission may be granted to students who have submitted all documents for admission and have met all requirements for full admission depending on available space. - Conditional Admission: An admission decision based on an imposing non-academic condition.
-If an applicant is admitted conditionally, this means that the student is pending an official document (transcript, degree certificate, test score) that is required for general admission.
-The student is allowed to enroll for one semester and submit the pending documentation.
-The student may not register past this initial semester until the pending documentation is submitted
+Probationary status will be changed to full admission upon completion of 12 semester credit hours with a 3.0 or better overall graduate grade point average and upon completion of any additional requirements.

-Deferred Admission
+FULL ADMISSION

+Full Admission may be granted to students who have submitted all documents for admission and have met all requirements for full admission depending on available space.

+DEFERRING ADMISSION

-Students wishing to defer their offer of admission can do so using the Leave of Absence Form available from the Graduate School.
+Students wishing to defer their offer of admission can do so by submitting a Change of Admission Information Form available with the Graduate School.
 Deferrals will only be granted for a term of up to one year from the offer of admission.
-Students who defer their admission for more than one year will have to reapply.
+Students who defer their admission for more than one year will be requried to reapply to the program.